A Primitive Place & Country Journal, LLC

 She LOVES snow!
 Every year she patiently waits for fall to end and starts early preparing her home for a LONG winter.
 She dresses warmly with her long cuddly pants, sweater, and festive coat and hat.
 She is ready for the cold weather.
 Jo LOVES shoveling!
 She loves it so much that she shovels all her neighbors’ walkways JUST for fun!
 BUT, today she stopped right in the middle of shoveling her driveway when she saw that the mail wagon delivered her NEW winter issue of A Primitive Place magazine!
 Oh yes, time for hot chocolate and a nice spot by the wood stove.
 LOTS of fun ideas for the holidays inside.
 Jolly Jo is sure to be one treasure you will want to keep out all winter long.
 She stands a foot tall and comes complete with handmade broom $39.95 each and is signed by the artisan.
 Please allow 2-3 weeks for delivery.
 To order, visit our website or email the artist at firstname.lastname@example.org.

 Please allow 3-4 weeks for delivery

-We are offering fine art giclee framed prints of the original oil painting "Lincoln" by artist Jeremy A. Doss.
+We are offering fine art giclee prints of the original oil painting "Lincoln" by artist Jeremy A. Doss.
 Lincoln will make a great addition to your colonial/primitive home!
-Prints come with a black frame and a certificate of authenticity signed and numbered by the artist.
+Prints are unframed and come with a certificate of authenticity signed and numbered by the artist.